Intervals API Authentication

-Once the user has given you his or her authentication token, make your request in the same format as HTTP Basic Auth.
-This user token will serve as the username (the password can be filled with an arbitrary string like "X").
+Once the user has given you his or her API authentication token, make your request in the same format as HTTP Basic Auth.
+This user token will serve as the username to gain secure API access (the password can be filled with an arbitrary string like "X").
 An example is below.

 GET /timer/ HTTP/1.0